 Veronica Horowitz became a CIC intern while working on her PhD in Sociology at the University of Minnesota.
 Veronica is still working on her doctorate, focusing her research on American criminal punishment with an emphasis on gender.
 As an intern Veronica focused primarily on collecting and synthesizing extant research on the deleterious consequences of parental incarceration—for communities, caregivers, and their children.
 As Veronica explains “The research I conducted at CIC has been immensely useful for my teaching.
 I now make it a point to cover the costs of caregiver incarceration on children – an important topic that I think may be unintentionally overlooked in some criminal justice courses.”
 Following her internship Veronica has continued working on her Doctorate and remains involved with CIC.

 Ashir Kaneriseman became a CIC intern while working towards her Masters in Public Policy at the Humphrey School of Public Affairs.
-She has continued researching incarceration, focusing on women, since her internship with CIC ended.
+Following the 2015 internship with CIC, Ashir continued researching incarceration, focusing on women.